 The ClickMobile client used by the resources when executing the tasks in the field.

+Question to Click: Dataset is not finalized for APAC, PTV cannot be used as discussed with Phil.
+PitneyBowes Dataset was recommended by him.
+Please update this section accordingly.

 In order to achieve the efficient scheduling of resources, ClickSchedule needs to be able to estimate travel times between various points, such as between resource start-of-day locations and customer sites, and between different task locations.